vaibhavsagar/git-yourself-out-of-trouble/presentation.md

 - Assumes prior `git` experience, unlike my last talk.

 # Git Add

+- **git add --patch** - Interactively choose hunks of patch between the index and the work tree and add them to the index.
+This gives the user a chance to review the difference before adding modified contents to the index.

 # Git Rebase

 - **git show** - Shows one or more objects (blobs, trees, tags, and commits)